ecumene/ecumene/posts/trainstop.md

 ## Conclusion

-Trainstop was a fun project to build, and in the few months it's been in use it's motivated some of my students to get into good habbits like working on something every day.
+Trainstop was a fun project to build, and in the few months it's been in use it's motivated some of my students to get into good habits like working on something every day.
 The project is also very easy to host yourself and I encourage others to do so.